-** He also sings the credits in the third Madagascaf movie.
+** He also sings the credits in the third Madagascar movie.

-* Julien is surprisingly good when it comes to athletics, which stems from two things, being a dancer all his life and always having to deal with the fossa back in Madagascar.
+* Julien is surprisingly good when it comes to athletics, which stems from two things: 1.)
+Being a dancer all his life and 2.)
+Always having to deal with the fossa back on Madagascar.

 ** It also shows that communists in general (Red Squirrel) didn't really do as much to America as the Rockguts of this world would like to believe.
 The episode showed the ''real'' danger of the "Red Scare": that the paranoia caused by thinking that anyone could be working for the enemy (even your own ''friends and neighbours'' didn't escape suspicion) was more dangerous than the enemy themselves.

 * The theme of the show delivering twisted morals continues in "The Big Squeeze".
 Instead of having the classic "Never judge a book by its cover" or "Never trust stereotypes", it says something more important; "Trust your instincts about people: if they look shifty, they probably are", as well as "There's a reason for stereotypes--there's often some truth behind them".
 "We know the penguins are paranoid; here's ''why''".

 ** Savio also functions as a jarring KnightOfCerebus for the series (around about the time Creator/DreamWorksAnimation's other cartoon spinoffs got DarkerAndEdgier). ''Every'' antagonist prior had moments of [[LargeHam ham]] or [[LaughablyEvil silliness]] (even Dr Blowhole had silly moments, due to his love of EvilGloating and theatricality).
 Savio does not.
 He is also the only antagonist the penguins were never able to defeat by themselves and the only antagonist that was perfectly willing to kill (not defeat, not capture, ''kill'') the main cast.